rm-hull/wireframes/README.md

 ![Aventador](https://raw.github.com/rm-hull/wireframes/master/doc/gallery/translucent/aventador.png)

-Adapted and extended from a javascript demo (originally by Kragen Javier Sitaker, see references below) into a ClojureScript/Clojure library (that will render to SVG, an HTML5 Canvas or a Graphics2D object depending on the runtime environment).
+Adapted and extended from a javascript demo (originally by Kragen Javier Sitaker, see references below) into a Clojure/ClojureScript library (that will render to SVG, an HTML5 Canvas or a Graphics2D object depending on the runtime environment).

+This started out as a experiment to plot Lorenz attractors in 3D space, but it turns out to be a really *simple* way to programmatically generate three dimensional geometric shapes - basically a programmable CAD system - I'm pretty sure that AutoCAD could already do this (and much quicker too), but where I would really like to go with this is:

+* Build up a robust and idiomatic Clojure API for generating shapes
+* A wide variety of output renderers - potentially even a GLSL cross-compiler and certainly a gcode output formatter suitable for 3D printers
+* 100% compatibility with ClojureScript

 A variety of (in-progress) generated wireframe and solid shapes can be found in the [gallery](https://github.com/rm-hull/wireframes/blob/master/GALLERY.md).